 Best For: AI-first code editor

 Cursor is a fork of VS Code that deeply integrates AI into every aspect of coding.
-It's designed from the ground up to work with AI.
+It’s designed from the ground up to work with AI.
+Makes a big difference when you have AI integrated into an IDE of your choice, and I use VS Code.
+Helps with Context and significantly speeds up the conversation between you and an AI assistant.

 Key Features